 Inspect the wear plate and replace it if badly scored or worn.
 To remove the wear plate, disengage the hardware (24 and 25).

-Inspect the back cover O-rings (18 and 19) and replace it if damaged or worn.
+Inspect the back cover and wear plate O-rings (18 and 19) and replace it if damaged or worn.

 Suction Check Valve Removal